Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Experimental Evaluation

 \section{Experimental Evaluation}

-The main focus of this work is an accurate and effective loop closure detection pipeline that works with various \lidar{} sensors, invariant to their scanning pattern, field of view, and viewpoint.
-We present our experiments to show the capabilities of our method.
-The results of our experiments also support our key claims, which are: (1) our approach can detect loop closures between \maps{} generated from various \lidar{} sensors with different scanning patterns, \fov{}s, and resolutions; (2) our approach can perform multi-session loop closure detection and alignment with long-term revisits; (3) our approach also works with handheld platforms having non-planar motion in the \lidar{} sensor frame and provides a complete 3D rigid body transform to align the detected loop closures; (4) our approach is robust against perceptual aliasing in environments with repetitive structures; (5) our approach can detect loop closures between sequences having minimal overlap, recorded with different \lidar{} sensor platforms, enabling cross-platform multi-map alignment.
+The primary focus of this work is an accurate and effective loop closure detection pipeline that works with various \lidar{} sensors, invariant to their scanning pattern, \fov{}, and resolution.
+We present our experiments to show the capabilities of our method and support our key claims.
+Our approach (1) detects loop closures between \maps{} generated from various \lidar{} sensors with different scanning patterns, \fov{}s, and resolutions; (2) performs multi-session loop closure detection and alignment with long-term revisits; (3) works with handheld platforms having non-planar motion in the \lidar{} sensor frame; (4) is robust against perceptual aliasing in environments with repetitive structures; (5) provides a complete 3D rigid-body transform to align the detected loop closures; (6) detects loop closures between sequences having minimal overlap, recorded with different \lidar{} sensor platforms, enabling cross-platform multi-map alignment.